Start A Program

 Recruitment & Screening

 Recruiting the right people is an ongoing challenge for mentoring programs.
 A mentor’s unfulfilled expectations can contribute to an earlier-than-expected ending of mentoring relationships.
-Thus, it is important for programs to realistically describe both the rewards and challenges of mentoring when recruiting mentors.
-When imagined outcomes are not immediately realized or take a different form than what was originally expected, mentors may decide that the relationship does not meet their needs, and, consequently, they may end the match prematurely.
+Thus, it is important for programs to realistically describe the rewards and challenges of mentoring when recruiting mentors.
+When imagined outcomes are not immediately realized or take a different form than what was expected, mentors may decide that the relationship does not meet their needs, and, consequently, they may end the match prematurely.
 Thus, when recruiting potential mentors, it is important to set realistic expectations regarding a mentoring relationship and what it can achieve.

 Standard 1: Recruitment: